-You will turn in a formal written report.
+You will turn in the notes you take during the interview and a formal written report.

 TESTS: Midterm and Final, Take Home, one week to complete.
 Tests will consist of a number of short answer/essay questions where you will be expected to demonstrate understanding of the readings, with an emphasis on synthesis and analysis.
 There will be one or more case examples which will require a diagnosis and treatment plan.